Bhagavad Gita Chapter 11 Verse 20 Meaning

 Available in 28 languages

-This verse from Chapter 11 of the Bhagavad Gita highlights a practical insight: This space between the earth and the heavens, and all the quarters, is filled by You alone; having seen this, Your wonderful and terrible form, the three worlds are trembling with fear, O great-souled Being.
+This verse carries the weight of lived truth.
+This space between the earth and the heavens, and all the quarters, is filled by You alone; having seen this, Your wonderful and terrible form, the three worlds are trembling with fear, O great-souled In the context of witnessing the totality of creation, preservation, and destruction in the Divine, these words illuminate the principle of divine awe from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team